 Applications should include a cover letter (max.
 1 page) and a curriculum vitae.
 Applicants do not need to provide transcripts.
 Please submit one PDF document containing both your Cover Letter and CV with the document named using the format “Last name-first name.pdf”.

-Results will be announced before the end of December.
+Results will be announced by mid-December.

 For more information, please contact Professor Florian Martin-Bariteau, Director of the Centre for Law, Technology and Society, at firstname.lastname@example.org.